Gender Pay Gap Report 2018

 The trading subsidiary of CUSU, Cardiff Union Services Limited, manages a purpose built facility in the centre of Cardiff and operates cafes, shops, bars and events that help fund CUSU’s charitable activities.
 CUSU is based on Park Place and at the Heath Park campus, employing over 100 permanent staff and 300 student staff.
-The organisation has been ranked in the top 100 of the Sunday Times Best Not-for-profit Companies to Work For, as well as holding Gold status through Investors in People.
+The organisation has been ranked in the top 100 of the Sunday Times Best Not-for-profit Companies to Work For, holds Investors in Diversity accreditation and has also been ranked in the National Centre for Diversity top 100.
 CUSU aspires to have a positive impact on the wider community in Cardiff and is consistently graded the number one Students’ Union in Wales and in the top ten in the UK for student satisfaction.

 Recruitment Equal Opportunities Monitoring

-On the 5th April 2017 (the snapshot date) there were 760 employees recorded as being paid for work by Cardiff Students’ Union.
-This was based on a spilt of 481 females and 279 males, therefore 63% female and 37% male.
-These employees consist of both workers (typical student staff) and career staff employees; there are 667 workers and 93 career staff.
+On the 4th April 2018 (the snapshot date) there were 881 employees recorded as being paid for work by Cardiff Students’ Union.
+This was based on a spilt of 544 females and 337 males, therefore 62% female and 38% male.
+These employees consist of both workers (typical student staff) and career staff employees; there are 784 workers and 96 career staff.

 Gender Pay Gap Reporting Figures

-- Mean: The mean pay gap stands at 8.6%.
-Meaning, on average, women are paid 8.6% less than men.
+Mean: The mean pay gap stands at 1.43%.
+Meaning, on average, women are paid 1.43% less than men.
 The mean figures are calculated based on both career and student staff.

-- Bonus Pay: No employees receive bonuses.
+Bonus Pay: No employees received bonuses.

 Pay per Quartile:

-Upper middle quartile - Men 48% / Female 52%
+Upper middle quartile

-Lower middle quartile - Men 35% / Female 65%
+Lower middle quartile

 This shows that men are paid more than women in the upper and bottom quartiles of jobs.
 The quartile figures are only calculated based on the career staff, of which there were 93 employees, with 49.5% being female.

-In terms of the organisaions current figures, whilst there is a desire to achieve a more neutral balance, the organisaion is confident that employees are being paid fairly for the roles that they undertake.
+In terms of the organisations current figures, whilst there is a desire to achieve a more neutral balance, the organisation is confident that employees are being paid fairly for the roles that they undertake.
 This is achieved through a detailed job evaluation process which ensures all aspects of a post are reviewed and taken into account when salary grades are determined.
-Cardiff University Students’ Union is committed to ensuring that all staff are treated equitably and fairly under the terms of its policy and practices covering equality, diversity and inclusion.
+Cardiff University Students’ Union is committed to ensuring that all staff are treated equally and fairly under the terms of its policy and practices covering equality, diversity and inclusion.
 This embraces all terms and conditions of employment of which equal pay for work of equal value is a key principle.
-We recognises that in order to achieve equal pay for employees carrying out equal work we should operate a pay system which is transparent, based on objective criteria and free from unfair bias on any grounds.
+We recognise that in order to achieve equal pay for employees carrying out equal work we should operate a pay system which is transparent, based on objective criteria and free from unfair bias on any grounds.
 CUSU has a bespoke job evaluation process which enables the requirements considered necessary to undertake the role to be assessed against eight key factors each of which has a number of levels.
 This ensures consistency and fairness for evaluating the pay of different positions.

 50/50 by 2020 is a campaign to encourage organisations across all sectors in Wales to increase the number of women in decision making positions to a representative 50% by the year 2020.
 In 2017 the company signed up to the 50/50 by 20/20 commitment and aims to aspire to having a gender balance on management teams and at Board level by 2020.
 This is because the decision making capability will have a balance that reflects the 50/50 gender split and should serve to ensure decisions become more appropriate and effective as they will be based on the full knowledge and experience each gender can intrinsically provide.